German Trade Union Confederation

-The German Trade Union Confederation (Deutscher Gewerkschaftsbund; DGB) is an umbrella organisation (sometimes known as a national trade union center) for eight German trade unions, in total representing more than 6 million people (31 December 2011).
+The German Trade Union Confederation (Deutscher Gewerkschaftsbund; DGB) is an umbrella organisation (sometimes known as a national trade union center) for eight German trade unions, in total representing more than 5.4 million people (31 December 2025).
 It was founded in Munich on 12 October 1949.

 The DGB coordinates joint demands and activities within the German trade union movement.
 It represents the member unions in contact with the government authorities, the political parties and the employers' organisations.
 However, the umbrella organisation is not directly involved in collective bargaining and does not conclude collective labour agreements.
+The DGB has persistently pushed for codetermination, wherein workers also serve in managerial functions along with the ownership.

 Union delegates elect committees for 9 districts, 66 regions and the federal centre.
 The organisation holds a federal congress every four years.
 This assembly sets the framework for trade union policies and elects five Federal Executives.
 Together with the presidents of the member unions they constitute the DGB's executive committee.
 The members of the executive committee, together with the DGB regional presidents and 70 delegates from the unions, form a Federal Council which meets once a year to make decisions on national issues.
 The DGB also has a youth organisation, DGB-Jugend.

 The DGB has its headquarters in Berlin.
 It is a member of the European Trade Union Confederation (ETUC) and the International Trade Union Confederation (ITUC).